Establishing Paternity in the Courts

 The Reasons to Pursue a Paternity Case

-A paternity case can be a difficult and emotional situation, which a compassionate and knowledgeable In Law We Trust, P.A. family law attorney will help to prepare you for.
+A paternity case can be a difficult and emotional situation, which a compassionate and knowledgeable In Law We Trust Divorce and Family Lawyers family law attorney will help to prepare you for.
 But it is still not unusual that some people will look at the challenges involved and question why pursuing a case is necessary.
 This might be because they optimistically hope that in the end their spouse will come to their senses and reach a private agreement, or it may be that the cost and stress involved leads them to simply giving in.
 So, it’s worth reviewing what it is that a paternity case can do for you.

 Firstly and most importantly, it forms the basis of most custody arrangements.
 When your paternity is called into question, a judge or mediator is unlikely to award any visitation rights to you.
 The sooner you can have your paternity confirmed, the sooner you can assert your various rights as a father.
 This includes custody, a fair share of child support from your spouse (remember, child support in Florida is based on both parents income and the percentage of shared custody), and your ability to contribute to decisions made about the child’s upbringing.
 Confirmation of paternity is possibly the most valuable documentation you can have in ensuring your relationship with a child.